Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Vikings stats and trends

-- This season, the Vikings are winless against the spread when entering a game as a favorite of 1 point or more.
+- The Vikings have been favored by 1 point or more two times this season and have not covered the spread in any of them.

-- Minnesota's games this year have gone over the total in two out of five opportunities (40%).
+- Minnesota's games this year have gone over the point total two times in five opportunities (40%).

-- Minnesota is 2-2 against the spread and 2-2 overall in games when it puts up more than 17.4 points.
+- When Minnesota puts up more than 17.4 points, it is 2-2 against the spread and 2-2 overall.

-- When Minnesota amasses more than 255.8 yards, the team is 2-2 against the spread and 2-2 overall.
+- When Minnesota totals more than 255.8 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Vikings have turned the ball over four times this season, one fewer than the Panthers have forced (5).
+- The Vikings have four giveaways this season, while the Panthers have five takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Panthers.